Barney Cheng works as a director, writer and producer. His award-winning films have collectively screened in over 100 film festivals worldwide.

 The San Francisco Chronicle calls Baby Steps an "engaging" and "touching film.
 "Baby Steps is becoming more and more relevant by the second," raves Huffington Post, "a film created by and starring Asian-Americans that is definitely worth applauding."

-Baby Steps was released theatrically in numerous territories worldwide and acquired by Netflix, Hulu and Amazon for streaming.
+Baby Steps was released theatrically in numerous territories worldwide and acquired by Netflix, Hulu, Amazon and Paramount+ for streaming.